mapbox/install-node/readme.md

 ## CI Builds
 - We have disabled Travis CI integration and are no longer running builds
-- Node versions that already stashed on s3 will remain
+- Node versions that were already stashed on s3 will remain